Key Stage 1 Curriculum Overview

 Children in year 1 and year 2 will take home a phonically matched reading book that recaps the GPCs they’ve been taught in their phonic lessons.
 As their reading develops they will take home a colour banded book that is matched to the level they are working at.
 The children also have their own login to access to online texts through the Oxford Owl website.

 During year 1, the children complete the national phonics test.
 This is a short reading activity which is led 1:1 with the child’s teacher or a teacher who is familiar to them.

 Towards the end of Year 2, the children take a series of national tests called Standard Attainment Tasks (SATs).
 These are incorporated into our daily routine where possible and are usually found to be enjoyable rather than stressful for the children.

 In KS1 the children will cover work on many topics over a year.
 They work as a class, in small groups, as a key stage or individually.
 Much of the work is practical and is designed to be stimulating and fun.

-During the year, children take part in assemblies, whole school multicultural celebrations such as Diwali, the Christmas Production, and Sports Day.
-The children may also be given the opportunity to go on an educational visit connected with their topic work.
+During the year, children take part in whole school multicultural celebrations such as Diwali, Chinese New Year and Eid.
+The children may also be given the opportunity to go on an educational visit or take part in an educational experience connected with their topic work.

 Parents have an important role to play in their child’s education and where there is good home-school co-operation, children make the best possible progress.
 We encourage parents to hear their children read at home on a regular basis and provide additional work on our class pages for parents to support their child’s learning at home.